Plotting Fractals in WebAssembly

 -

 Colour each pixel according to the number of times the equation is iterated.
-Any pixel whose iteration value hits the
+Any pixel whose iteration count hits

 max_iters